How Many Days Do You Need in Kerala? A 2 Week Itinerary (2026)

 This post contains affiliate links.
 This means, if you make a purchase, I may receive a small commission.
 As an Amazon Associate I earn from qualifying purchases.
 For more information, read my disclaimer.

-• Days 1-3: Cochin – Chinese fishing nets, spice shopping, Kathakali show
+- Days 1–3: Kochi – Chinese fishing nets, spice shopping and a Kathakali show

-• Days 4-5: Alleppey – Houseboat experience on the backwaters
+- Days 4–5: Alleppey – Overnight houseboat experience on the backwaters

-• Days 9-14: Varkala – Beach relaxation, yoga and temple visits
+- Days 9–14: Varkala – Beach relaxation, yoga and temple visits for an easy finish

 How to plan your 2 week Kerala itinerary

-Cochin, otherwise known as Kochi, has plenty to offer visitors.
-This includes its famous Chinese fishing nets, traditional theatrical performances, and sampling fragrant local perfumes and spices.
+Kochi, otherwise known as Cochin, has plenty of attractions for visitors.
+This includes its famous Chinese fishing nets, traditional theatrical performances, and fragrant local perfumes and spices.
 Read on to find out more including the best places to stay.

-Most international visitors fly into Cochin, otherwise known as Kochi, making it the perfect starting point for your 2 week Kerala itinerary.
+Most international visitors fly into Kochi, making it the perfect starting point for your 2 week Kerala itinerary.

 Cochin International Airport is about 45km from Fort Kochi, roughly an hour’s taxi ride.
 The easiest option is a pre-booked airport transfer, especially after a long flight.
 The airport bus is the cheapest option but it takes longer and you’ll need to change buses.

-I recommend staying in the Fort Kochi area of Cochin.
+I recommend staying in the Fort Kochi area.
 Here, you’ll be walking distance from the main attractions, including the Chinese fishing nets and spice markets.
 This historic district has the best mix of budget accommodation and tourist sights.

-Forte Kochi is a stunning heritage boutique hotel if you’re after something more upmarket.
-Walking distance to all the main attractions, it has many excellent reviews for its outstanding Keralan cuisine and lovely pool.
+Forte Kochi is a heritage boutique hotel if you’re after something more upmarket with a pool.

-Check out this map for the latest accommodation availability and prices in Fort Kochi for your dates:
+Check out this map for the latest accommodation availability in Fort Kochi for your dates:

 Day 2: Fort Kochi walking tour